Introduction

 The project has a grid connection agreement to connect to the nearby Elvanfoot Substation.
 It is anticipated that the connection will be made via an underground cable.

 The Ravengill project is at a very early stage of development, with an application for Section 36 consent currently programmed to be submitted in 2026.
-However, as part of its commitment to working collaboratively with local communities, Ravengill Energy Park Limited is undertaking an early programme of engagement with a first consultation event due to take place in August 2024.
+However, as part of its commitment to working collaboratively with local communities, Ravengill Energy Park Limited is undertaking an early programme of engagement with a first consultation event due to take place in late 2024.
 Further details will be published here in due course.

 Location